Navprayas-A-group-of-Innovative-thought/Navprayas-Frontend/README.md

 - Keep all components in component folder
   - Naming conventions : componentName.component.js
-- For custom css styling , Keep all files in Style Folder
+- Keep the custom styling in same folder in which it is applicable
-  - Naming conventions : componentName.module.css
+  - Naming conventions : componentName.css
     > Note:- componentName is the component where style is applicable
 - All Redux file will be inside Redux Folder
   - Naming conventions